Skip to content

 What can the $22 Million in grant money be used for?

-The $22 million RAISE grant is specifically for a transportation project that addresses resiliency in this area and would be part of the overall funding used to implement the proposed Project.
-The RAISE grant money can be used for a variety of specific project construction elements that ensure the resiliency of the transportation network.
+The $22 million RAISE (now known as BUILD) grant is specifically for a transportation project that addresses resiliency in this area and is part of the overall funding used to implement the proposed Project.

 What can be done about the sea wall?

-Infrastructure repairs have been necessary to maintain the vital highway link to West Maui.
-If Honoapʿiilani Highway is realigned away from the shoreline, the conversion of the existing roadway to a local access route controlled by the County means the ability to remove or modify hard features such as the sea wall can be considered and implemented by the County.
+The conversion of the existing roadway to a County-controlled local access route means the ability to remove or modify hard features, such as the sea wall, can be considered and implemented by the County.

 Submit A Comment or Question